Get started

 • No business deductions — Since the income is employment income, you cannot deduct business expenses like you could with a company.

-• Pension rights — The income counts toward your national insurance pension (folketrygd).
+• Pension accrual — The income is pensjonsgivende and counts toward your folketrygd (national insurance) pension.
+It does not include occupational pension (OTP/tjenestepensjon).

 When should you register a company instead?